ElsevierSoftwareX/SOFTX_2019_102/README.md

 Then, a static compiled library file, named as *libdfanalyzer.so*, is generated at the directory *./library/dfa-lib-cpp/lib*.

+## An overview of DfAnalyzer components and their documentations

+### RESTful services

+More details about DfAnalyzer RESTful services can be found [here](https://hpcdb.github.io/armful/dfanalyzer.html).

 ### DfA-lib in C++

 The documentation of dfa-lib in C++ can be found in [here](https://dfa-lib-cpp-docs.herokuapp.com/).